AnnaVargova/AutomationShield_wiki/FloatShield.md

 ## 3D assembly

 Firstly, the whole [assembly](https://github.com/gergelytakacs/AutomationShield/files/1942312/assembly.zip) was designed in CAD software and forwarded to 3D print service afterwards.
 Overall, there are three parts to be printed, a tube clamp, a tube lid and a sensor holder.
-One might use a honeycomb tube insert to guide turbulent air flow to be way more laminar.
+One might use a honeycomb tube insert to modify turbulent air flow to be way more laminar.
 Feel free to download ready-to-print [parts](https://github.com/gergelytakacs/AutomationShield/files/1977698/parts.zip).
 Other assembly parts, a [fan](https://grabcad.com/library/fan-40-x-40-x-28-1) and [Arduino microcontroller](https://grabcad.com/library/arduino-uno-r3-4) are downloadable from GrabCAD database.

 <img width="600" alt="FloatShield_parts" src="https://user-images.githubusercontent.com/37963774/39174444-154dc80a-47a8-11e8-9d1e-c78b2c2862db.jpg">